alexmunoz502/CS_235_Homework_1/README.md

 DESCRIPTION
-Graphs the running times of insertion sort and merge sort algorithms that sort data from a text file in descending order.
+1. Sorts a list of number values from a file called data.txt, each line in the data file must contain only integers, & the first number being the size of the list.
 The data.txt file must be in the same directory

+2. Calculates the running times of insertion sort and merge sort algorithms that sort data from randomly generated lists of size N. The results are printed to the console.
+NOTE: I used a sample size of 10 for my written homework submission, but reduced it to 2 so it will run faster for the TAs

 FILES